 Sociology defines Racism as the combination of Prejudice and power Power.
 Therefore, by extension it is impossible for those in the “oppressed” classes, that is to say, those without political or social power, to be racist.
 This very statement is in fact, in of itself, racist.

-The redefinition of existing vocabulary is far from a new phenomenon, it has been effectively used by the Nazi regime, the USSR and North Korea.
-Redefining vocabulary is an important step in propaganda because it enables the propagandist to blind their followers even when the truth is in plain sight.
-When an indoctrinated person reads words their “mental vision” is blurred and unable to register reality.
+The redefinition of existing vocabulary is far from a new phenomenon, it has been effectively used by the Nazi regime, the USSR and other Soviet systems.
+Redefining vocabulary is an important step in propaganda because it enables the propagandist to blind their followers, even when the truth is in plain sight.
+When an indoctrinated person reads words, their “mental vision” is blurred and unable to register reality.

-In a discussion with a North Korean refugee, she told me that words in South Korea were used so differently that she had severe difficulty understanding the context of certain conversations, she felt like she had to relearn her own language.
-Simple words like “worker” made her think of revolution and the struggle against the bourgeois.
-It makes sense that language engineering of this type is a central point to any totalitarian ideology as it ensures that the indoctrinated remain indoctrinated and view every difficulty in life as the result of some universal struggle aimed against them or their group.
+It makes sense that language engineering of this type is a central point to any totalitarian ideology as it ensures that the indoctrinated remain indoctrinated, and view every difficulty in life as the result of some universal struggle aimed against them or their group.

 Racism is not a Monopoly